 In the majority of situations, putting your Life Insurance policy in Trust will help

-Put your policy in trust via your Insurer
+Put your policy in trust via our partners at Generational Wealth, courtesy of LifeSearch

-- Money should be paid without legal delays
+- Money should be paid over without legal delays or fees (no probate)

 *Tax rules are subject to change.